weacast/weacast/packages/weacast-grib2json/README.md

 git clone <this project>
 ```

-The project contains a *bin/lib* folders with the latest x86 version.
+The project contains a *bin* folder with the latest version.
 The *bin* folder contains a `grib2json` CLI script for Linux-based and Windows-based OS, you should add this folder to your PATH.

 ### Node.js CLI